wpcampus/wpcampus-pantheon/README.md

-# HighEdWeb and Pantheon
+# WPCampus and Pantheon

-Use this repo's scripts to communicate with and manage HighEdWeb websites hosted on Pantheon.
+Use this repo's scripts to communicate with and manage the WPCampus website hosted on Pantheon.

 ## Scripts